Yadira Toraya

-Yadira Toraya Guerrero (born 8 November 1991) is an American-born Mexican footballer who plays as a central defense for Liga MX Femenil side club Tijuana.
+Yadira Toraya Guerrero (born 8 November 1991) is an American-born Mexican former footballer who played as a central defense for Liga MX Femenil side club Tijuana.

 Early life

 Toraya was born in California and attended Pacifica High School in Oxnard, California.
 She attended High School from 2006 to 2009 and played 4 years of varsity Soccer.
 Throughout her high school career, she played in a total of 68 games, scored 59 goals and had 28 assists.
 She graduated from Pacifica High School in 2009.

 Playing career

 College

 Toraya started her college career at Ventura College in 2009.
 During her time at Ventura, she was named First Team all-Conference and Western State Conference Champion in 2010.

 In 2011, Toraya transferred to Kansas Wesleyan University.
 During her time at KWU, she earned several recognitions.
 She was named KCAC First Team All Region and All- American Selections in back-to-back years She was also named the KCAC Defensive Player of the year and was a KCAC Conference Champion and Tournament Champion.